Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 Operating Context

-Fuel data becomes more useful when it is connected to vessel activity.
+Fuel data becomes more useful when it is tied to what the vessel was doing.
 Transit, standby, DP, cargo operations, maneuvering, and auxiliary load all create different fuel profiles.

 Real-Time Visibility